matthewglasenapp/hummingbird_tutorial/README.md

 # Hummingbird/Colibri Tutorial
 Tutorial for Hummingbird Colibri

 The syntax used to navigate the Hummingbird cluster is mostly not Hummingbird-specific.
 Hummingbird uses the Slurm workload manager software.
 Slurm (Simple Linux Utility for Resource Management) is a job scheduler that automates the process of allocating resources (i.e., hardware) for users' computational tasks.
+There is tons of content on slurm on the internet.

-Learn more about this at:
+Learn more about slurm at:
 1. https://hummingbird.ucsc.edu/
 2. https://login.scg.stanford.edu/tutorials/job_scripts/
+3. ChatGPT

+If you are a regular user, you should join the Hummingbird Slack Community: https://ucschummingbi-lph3072.slack.com/join/shared_invite/zt-19mbwqvx1-GqguQcumVBLss~nzjOHAYg#/shared-invite/email

+The Humminbird team also has weekly office hours on Thursday from 1:00 PM - 2:00 PM via Zoom: https://hummingbird.ucsc.edu/documentation/hummingbird-open-office-hour/

+There are example scripts on Hummingbird located at ```/hb/software/scripts```

 ## 1. Login
 If not on the campus WiFi, you will need to be connected to the campus VPN.